 With time, these cancerous cells weaken your immune system and make you sick.
 Lymphoma cancer can occur in both children and adults.
 Since lymph tissue is found throughout the body, lymphoma can occur anywhere.
 There are two types:

-With a single tumor, the disease is called a plasmacytoma; and the disease with more than a tumor is called multiple myeloma.
+With a single tumor, the disease is called a plasmacytoma.
+A disease with more than one tumor is called multiple myeloma.
 Both these cancers are malignant.

 The signs and symptoms of this cancer may differ with the type of cancer you may have.
 Usually, their symptoms show up gradually, and you might not even notice them, but all of these cancers may commonly include the following symptoms:

 In some cases of multiple myeloma, patients may not show any signs or symptoms for a long time, and myeloma is often not detected until it is in an advanced stage.
 Pain in bones and joints is a common symptom of advanced multiple myeloma.
 Some other symptoms may include repeated infections, itchy skin or skin bruises, shortage of red blood cells, and weakness.

 Several people with clear symptoms are scared to get tested because they are afraid of cancer diagnosis.
 Nevertheless, if the disease is caught in its early stages, it is easily treatable.
 Therefore, individuals with symptoms should get screened for cancer regularly.

 Treatment for hematologic cancer completely depends on the kind of cancer you are diagnosed with.
 Some other major affecting factors may include the age of an individual, progressing speed of cancer, and where and how much the cancer has spread.
 Some common cancer treatments and therapies for leukemia, lymphoma, and myeloma include: